 It is a handy solution to a problem most woodworkers, hobbyists, and makers encounter.
-You can attach the clamp vise to any bench using ordinary clamps, turn an ordinary desk into a workbench, move the vise around the shop as necessary, and quickly use it whenever needed.
+You can attach the vise to any bench using ordinary clamps, turn an ordinary desk into a workbench, move the vise around the shop as necessary, and quickly use it whenever needed.

 Table of Contents

 *Safety is your responsibility.
 Make sure you know what you’re doing and take all necessary safety precautions while working with power tools.
 Safety comes first!